 Students who know of an impending excused absence should notify the instructor and teaching assistant with documentation ahead of the absence to arrange a makeup.
 Makeups must be requested and turned in within 1 week of the original due date.

 Project requirements

-Projects may be turned in via Carmen or a YouTube link uploaded to Carmen.
 Content must be in a viewable format to receive full credit.
-Recommended formats are mp4 or .mov.
+Recommended formats are mp4, .mov, or a YouTube link.
+Scripts must be in .doc or .pdf format.

 Grading scale